Two days of movement with Antoni Androulakis

 Wilhelminenhofstr 91, 12459 Berlin

-The class is a synthesis of the different ways I have approached the floor work over the past 7 years.
-It will include a body preparation which consists of a mix of strength and coordination exercises, making our body ready to incorporate new information in a sustainable way.
+Having composed & decomposed my floor work practice over the past 9 years, this workshop follows up my ongoing research to develop tools that enable movement artists to expand their physicality.
+It will include a physical preparation which consists of a mix of mobility exercises, making our bodies ready to incorporate new information in a sustainable way.

-We will consider our body as a holistic organism.
-Seeing it as a whole rather than separated, we will find ways to make our full body contribute to the movement rather than its parts moving independently.
+– Using our body as a holistic organism.
+Seeing it as a whole rather than separated, we will find ways to make our full body contributes to the movement.

 Places: max 15 due to COVID-19 restrictions

 Price: Early bird: 65 – Regular price: 75

 For registration by bank transfer, please visit the registration page or use Paypal below: